 Another thing to add is if you do hit one of those very rare parallels of the main rookies, they go for crazy amounts.
 I’d say part of the value in this is the gambling of getting one of those massive cards.

 After all of those numbers, it’d be great to come up with a concrete expected value; however, it’d take a lot of automated system work.
 All I know is that you would need to make up around $33 on average to get the money from your box back between everything else, which might not be that hard to do.

 So, what does this mean?

-This was a long winded way to say that 2019 Topps Series 2, for the cost, is a great rip.
+This was a long-winded way to say that the 2019 Topps Series 2, for the cost, is a great rip.
 You have a chance at a ton of value between the main rookies, GaryVee inserts, and Vlad Jr. SPs.
 Once you add in the rest of the cards you can get, the value is 100% there.

 If you haven’t gotten the chance to open a box yet (and chase all of these great cards) here are a few eBay links to pick up some hobby boxes!

 2019 Topps Series 2 Hobby Box – $55 OBO, 9 available